 In this article, we discuss annual Toyota maintenance cost, recommended service schedules and commonly reported repairs.

 Toyota maintenance costs can be more expensive than you may have anticipated, so finding ways to save on repairs is important.
 Purchasing an extended warranty is one way to lower your repair bill.
-We reviewed the best extended car warranty providers on the market and outlined a few of our top recommendations below.
+We reviewed the best extended car warranty providers on the market and outlined a few of our top recommendations above.
 Get free quotes from a few leading providers to compare plans.

 Average Annual Toyota Maintenance Cost